Parisa-Bagherzadeh/Voice-Classification/README.md

 python inference.py --model .h5 file --wav_file Test_wav_file
 ```
 ## Contributing
 If you would like to contribute to this repository, feel free to submit a pull request with your changes.
-We welcome contributions from the community and are open to new ideas and improvements.
+I welcome contributions from the community and are open to new ideas and improvements.